linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Continental Illinois Case(1).md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/67194422-6ff0-41fc-80f2-cb3b2297a24f/353414c788c8bbf0cdbb44ddfa59f09a6238ecd24a6297fa0173168cec7f1e23.jpg)
 Source: Call Reports

 During the 1976 examination, the Office pointed out that, unlike most other large national banks, Continental had no definite capital growth plan.
-As a result, the bank prepared a three year capital plan and took immediate measures to increase capital, including cutting the size of its 1976 dividends to the holding company, by  \$15 million, to\$ 45.6 million.
+As a result, the bank prepared a three year capital plan and took immediate measures to increase capital, including cutting the size of its 1976 dividends to the holding company, by  \$15 million, to \$45.6 million.
 In addition, the bank holding company issued debt and used the proceeds to inject \$62 million into the bank's surplus account.
 Despite these efforts, capital failed to keep pace with asset growth and continued to decline through 1980.

 Continental had an excellent loan loss experience, with one of the lowest percentages of nonperforming assets and net loan losses in the industry.
 Asset quality, which was a major concern at most money center banks in the 1975-1976 period, showed steady improvement at Continental throughout the late 1970s.
 Its classified assets decreased dramatically following the recession, demonstrating management's ability to deal effectively with problem assets.
 By the end of 1977, Continental had classified assets representing  $86\%$  of gross capital, down from  $121\%$  of capital the previous year.
 In the 1975-1977 period, Continental's ratio of net loan losses to average total loans and leases was  $25\%$  lower than the average of other wholesale money center banks.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/67194422-6ff0-41fc-80f2-cb3b2297a24f/eab33e5ced63aa4d580e717afe0f6451ee874c3ef3e221f2d3fdb471e82fc414.jpg)

-# Source: Call Reports
+**Source:** Call Reports

 OCC's 1979 examination of Continental noted continuing improvement in asset quality.
 Classified assets had declined from  $86\%$  to  $80\%$  of gross capital funds.
 Liquidity was also considered adequate at this time.
 Some problems, however, were noted in the bank's internal credit review system.
 Deficiencies were cited in the identification and rating of problem loans and the completeness of credit files.
 In light of the bank's rapid asset growth, OCC examiners once again emphasized the importance of building a strong capital base.